tjhowse/aus_grocery_price_database/backlog.md

 * Register domain
 * Set up private network between services.
 * Add some performance telemetry to report to influxdb.
+* Try to transfer auscost.com.au to cloudflare.
+* Fix domain name to map to the grafana service rather than redirecting the domain name.

 ### General
 * Add timeouts to all http requests